-Resolution 7 - Retention of Mr Loh Chye Teik as an Independent Non-Executive Director of the Company
+Resolution 7 - Retention of Mr. Loh Chye Teik as an Independent Non-Executive Director of the Company

-Both the Nomination Committee and Board have assessed the independence of Mr Loh Chye Teik, who has served as an Independent Non-Executive Director of the Company since 13 April 2006 and will reach the nine years term limit on 12 April 2015, and recommended him to continue to act as Independent Non-Executive Directors of the Company after the said nine years term based on the following justifications:
+Both the Nomination Committee and Board have assessed the independence of Mr. Loh Chye Teik, who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine years, and recommended him to continue to act as Independent Non-Executive Directors of the Company based on the following justifications:

 - i.
-He fulfilled the criteria under the definition of Independent Director as stated in the Ace Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, he would be able to function as check and balance, and bring an element of objectivity to the Board. - ii.
-His vast experience in the accounting, tax and audit industry enabled him to provide the Board with a diverse set of experience, expertise and independent judgment. - iii.
+He fulfilled the criteria under the definition of Independent Director as stated in the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, he would be able to function as check and balance, and bring an element of objectivity to the Board. - ii.
+His vast experience in the accounting, tax and audit industry enabled him to provide the Board with a diverse set of experience, expertise and independent judgement. - iii.
 He devotes sufficient time and attention to his professional obligations for an informed and balanced decision making. - iv.
 He consistently challenged management in an effective and constructive manner and actively participated in board discussion. - v.
 He has a good and thorough understanding of the main drivers of the business in a detailed manner.

-Resolution 8 - Retention of Ms Teoh Yee Shien as an Independent Non-Executive Director of the Company
+Resolution 8 - Retention of Ms. Teoh Yee Shien as an Independent Non-Executive Director of the Company

-Both the Nomination Committee and Board have assessed the independence of Ms Teoh Yee Shien, who has served as an Independent Non-Executive Director of the Company since 13 April 2006 and will reach the nine years term limit on 12 April 2015, and recommended her to continue to act as Independent Non-Executive Directors of the Company after the said nine years term based on the following justifications:
+Both the Nomination Committee and Board have assessed the independence of Ms. Teoh Yee Shien, who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine years, and recommended her to continue to act as Independent Non-Executive Directors of the Company based on the following justifications:

-- She fulfilled the criteria under the definition of Independent Director as stated in the Ace Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, she would be able to function as check and balance, and bring an element of objectivity to the Board. - ii.
-Her vast experience in the accounting and audit industry enabled her to provide the Board with a diverse set of experience, expertise and independent judgment. - iii.
+- She fulfilled the criteria under the definition of Independent Director as stated in the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, she would be able to function as check and balance, and bring an element of objectivity to the Board. - ii.
+Her vast experience in the accounting and audit industry enabled her to provide the Board with a diverse set of experience, expertise and independent judgement. - iii.
 She devotes sufficient time and attention to her professional obligations for an informed and balanced decision making. - iv.
 She consistently challenged management in an effective and constructive manner and actively participated in board discussion. - v.
 She has a good and thorough understanding of the main drivers of the business in a detailed manner.